yota-na/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please indicate your favourite beverage.
+example
+- cola
 # List of place
-- mamemame saisai
-- Gusto
+-